djmadeira/this-incident-will-be-reported/story.md

 As soon as the packet is decrypted, the screen flashes and the game makes creepy, screeching noises.
 The text flashes on screen: THIS INCIDENT WILL BE REPORTED.
 The screen blinks off, then comes back: everything is *almost* the same as before, but slightly creepy and off.

 Lots of messages about how you've been identified and that the incident has been reported.
 Lots of dead-end clues.
 Maybe I'll add a "real" ending somewhere.

+## Hacking

+1. Scan for open ports
+2.